Light-Workflow Runner

 Recommended default for release workflows:

-• one workflow-session sandbox or VM workspace for checkout, build, test, and package steps,
+• one workflow-scoped sandbox or VM workspace for checkout, build, test, and package steps,

-• per-agent-call sandbox isolation for AI repair, source inspection, generated patches, and test reruns driven by an agent,
+• task-scoped agent-call isolation for AI repair, source inspection, generated patches, and test reruns driven by an agent,

 • clean checkout inside the runner rather than writable host repository mounts,

-• AI repair limited to sandbox workspace changes or branch/PR creation.
+• AI repair limited to sandbox workspace changes, with branch or PR creation performed by a separate fixed action,

 Writable host mounts should be avoided for AI repair and release commands.
 If host repositories must be mapped, default to read-only mounts and copy the repo into a runner-owned working directory before mutation.